collaborators

 - Long-term monitoring across tropical, temperate, and alpine systems

-SPARC: Spatial Priorities for Species in Response to Climate Change
+SPARC: Spatial Priorities for Species & Climate

 SPARC is a collaboration involving Conservation International and international university partners to identify conservation priorities under current and future climates.
 The objective is to reduce extinction risk while sustaining ecosystem services.

-Functional Biodiversity and Synthesis Networks
+Functional Biodiversity & Synthesis Networks

 Our lab collaborates across BIEN, OpenTraits, and partner groups to integrate taxonomy, occurrences, traits, and environmental layers for reproducible biodiversity forecasting.

-Team Science and Field Campaigns
+Team Science & Field Campaigns

 Collaborative field campaigns include tropical forest dynamics plots, elevational transects, and training-centered field programs that pair long-term monitoring with quantitative synthesis.